-We are subject to regulation in the United States by the Federal Communications Commission ("FCC").
+In addition, we are subject to regulation in the United States by the Federal Communications Commission ("FCC").
 FCC rules permit the operation of unlicensed digital devices that radiate radio frequency emissions if the manufacturer complies with certain equipment authorization procedures, technical requirements, marketing restrictions and product labeling requirements.